Auxiliary Units: Operational Patrols

 Operational Patrols consisted of between four and eight men, often farmers or landowners.
 They were usually recruited from the most able members of the Home Guard, possessed excellent local knowledge and were able to live off the land.
 Gamekeepers and even poachers were particularly valued.
 They were always intended to fight in Home Guard uniform and from 1942 the men were badged to Home Guard battalions 201 (Scotland), 202 (northern England), or 203 (southern England).

 Around 3,500 men were trained on weekend courses at Coleshill House, near Highworth, Wiltshire, in the arts of guerrilla warfare including assassination, unarmed combat, demolition and sabotage.

 Each Patrol was a self-contained cell, expected to be self-sufficient and operationally autonomous in the case of invasion, generally operating within a 15-mile radius.
-They were provided with elaborately-concealed underground Operational Bases (OB), usually built by the Royal Engineers in a local woodland, with a camouflaged entrance and emergency escape tunnel.
+They were provided with elaborately concealed underground Operational Bases (AUOB / OB), usually built by the Royal Engineers in a local woodland, with a camouflaged entrance and emergency escape tunnel.
 It is thought that 400 to 500 such OBs were constructed in England, Wales and Scotland.

 Some Patrols had an additional concealed Observation Post and/or underground ammunition store.
 Patrols were provided with a selection of the latest weapons, including a silenced pistol or Sten gun and Fairbairn–Sykes "commando" knives, quantities of plastic explosive, incendiary devices, and food to last for two weeks.
 Members anticipated being shot if they were captured, and were expected to shoot themselves first rather than be taken alive.

 The mission of the units was to attack invading forces from behind their own lines while conventional forces fell back to prepared defences.
 Aircraft, fuel dumps, railway lines, and depots were high on the list of targets, as would be the assassination of senior German officers and any local collaborators.
 Patrols secretly reconnoitred local country houses, which might be used by German officers, and prepared lists of suspected fifth columnists as early targets for killing.

-Although the Auxiliary Units would fight in Home Guard uniform, their operations would otherwise clearly be irregular combatants under the Geneva Conventions.
+Although the Auxiliary Units would fight in Home Guard uniform, they would otherwise clearly be irregular combatants under the Geneva Conventions.
 They and their weapons would be concealed, they would not be under the control of the local Home Guard commander, and they would not be constrained by the 'rules of war' in combat.
 General Home Guard units were instructed to fight on and not to surrender, but it was expected that nevertheless, once their ammunition was exhausted, they would have to give themselves up to capture.
 That was seen as creating an opportunity for a hidden Auxiliary Unit in the locality to kill as many Germans as possible just when they might be considering themselves as victors.